nahuakang/cs50w-project2/README.md

 3. The most recent 100 chat messages in any public channels will be saved.
 4. After closing the window and re-enter the chat url, the user is redirected back to their last seen channel.
 5. Messages sent in the chat app have timestamp and the username attached (with color schemes).
-6. Users can send private, 1-on-1 messages to other users (buggy since the private message will display on any channel that is on the the recipient's screen).
+6. Users can send private, 1-on-1 messages to other users (buggy since the private message will display on any channel that is on the the recipient's screen and there's no chat history for private messages).

 ## Setup
 ```